 Proper height of each line

-Observing the correct line height for a professional website typography would indicate a difference of 7 points compared to the height of the text of the content body.
+Observing the correct line-height for professional website typography would indicate a difference of 7 points compared to the height of the text of the content body.
 So, if you implement an 11 font size of your text, the line height should be 18.
-If text is 12, then line height is 19.
+If text is 12, then line-height is 19.
 Got the idea?

 Implement a grid layout of content